embik/kubeconfig-bikeshed/README.md

-  version  Print version [aliases: v] label    Manage labels on kubeconfigs in the data store [aliases: l] prune    Remove kubeconfigs for Kubernetes API servers that are no longer accessible [aliases: p] help     Print this message or the help of the given subcommand(s)
+  version  Print version [aliases: v] label    Manage labels on kubeconfigs in the data store [aliases: l] prune    Remove kubeconfigs for Kubernetes API servers that are no longer accessible [aliases: p] move     Rename a kubeconfig in store [aliases: mv] help     Print this message or the help of the given subcommand(s)

 Options: